Stephen Tompkinson: GBH case could have been sorted sooner

 He was found not guilty at Newcastle Crown Court earlier this month.

-Recalling the incident in which he found two drunk men outside his home in the early hours of 30 May 2021, Tompkinson said it "could have been investigated a lot sooner and dealt with there and then rather than waiting two years".
+Recalling the incident in which he found two drunk men outside his home in the early hours of 30 May 2021, the actor said it "could have been investigated a lot sooner and dealt with there and then rather than waiting two years".

 He was cleared by a jury that deliberated for just under two hours.